Margate Lifeboat Station: Move to Margate Jetty

-On 9 December 1896, it was suggested that the lifeboat should be moved to Margate Jetty, where two slipways would be built to provide an operating capacity of two lifeboats, at an estimated cost of £3,045.
+On 9 December 1896, it was suggested that the RNLI lifeboat should be moved to Margate Jetty, where two slipways would be built to provide an operating capacity of two lifeboats, at an estimated cost of £3,045.
 A storm damaged the slipways during construction, revealing shortfalls in the design which necessitated revisions to the height of the slipway decks.
 Subsequent disagreements between the RNLI, the local lifeboat committee and the Margate Pier and Harbour Company further delayed the completion.
 The slipways, designated Stations 1 and 2, were declared open by politician James Lowther on 14 May 1898.
 That same day, two new lifeboats were handed over to the station and were christened Civil Service No.1 (ON 415) and Eliza Harriet (ON 411).

 By 21 March 1925, construction of a new boathouse and slipway to accommodate a new 45-foot Watson motor lifeboat was completed.
 The boathouse was 61-feet long and 22-feet wide, and was fitted with a petrol-driven winch, and dynamo to provide lighting.

-The new lifeboat, the Lord Southborough (ON 688), arrived from London, where she had been on exhibition at the British Empire Exhibition at Wembley.
-Prior to her arrival at Margate, she was involved in a collision at Gravesend with a shrimping boat which ultimately sank.
-This episode turned out to be the first service the new lifeboat performed when she rescued the boat's two crewmen.
+The new lifeboat, the Lord Southborough (ON 688), arrived from London, where she had been on exhibition as Grace Darling at the British Empire Exhibition at Wembley.
+Prior to her arrival at Margate, she was involved in a collision at Gravesend with a shrimping boat, which ultimately sank.
+This episode turned out to be the first service the new lifeboat performed, when she rescued the boat's two crewmen.

 In 1927 the No. 1 Station was closed and the Eliza Harriet was retired after 30 years service.